ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 })
 ```

-This should be enough to create collaborative instance of tiptap.
+This should be enough to create a collaborative instance of tiptap.
 Crazy, isn’t it?
 Try it out, and open the editor in two different browsers.
-Changes should be synced.
+Changes should be synced between different windows.

 So how does this magic work?
 All clients need to connect with eachother, that’s the job of providers.
-The [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) provider is the easiest way to get started with, as it requires a server to connect clients directly with-each other, but not to sync the actual changes.
+The [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) provider is the easiest way to get started with, as it requires a public server to connect clients directly with-each other, but not to sync the actual changes.
 This has two downsides, though.

 On the one hand, browsers refuse to connect with too many clients.
 With Y.js it’s enough if all clients are connected indirectly, but even that isn’t possible at some point.
 Or in other words, it doesn’t scale well for more than 100+ clients in the same document.

 On the other hand, it’s likely you want to involve a server to persist changes anyway.
-But the WebRTC signaling server (which connects client with eachother) doesn’t receive changes from clients and therefore doesn’t know what’s in the document.
+But the WebRTC signaling server (which connects all clients with eachother) doesn’t receive the changes and therefore doesn’t know what’s in the document.

-Anyway, if you want to dive deeper, head over to [the Y WebRTC repository](https://github.com/yjs/y-webrtc).
+Anyway, if you want to dive deeper, head over to [the Y WebRTC repository](https://github.com/yjs/y-webrtc) on GitHub.

 ### WebSocket (Recommended)
 For most uses cases, the WebSocket provider is the recommended choice.
 It’s very flexible and can scale very well.
 For the client, the example is nearly the same, only the provider is different.
 Install the dependencies first: